Bucket naming rules

 -). - Prohibited patterns: Cannot start with

-xn--.- Reserved: Must not begin withcw-,vip-, orlog-stitcher-ch-.
+cw-,vip-, orlog-stitcher-ch-.
 Must not be the exact nameint.
-These are reserved for internal use.
+CoreWeave reserves these for internal use.

 Prerequisites

-- Configure authentication and access control, making sure to set an organization access policy.
+To start using Object Storage buckets, follow these steps:- Configure authentication and access control, making sure to set an organization access policy.

-- Attach your endpoints (one-time setup)
+- Attach your endpoints (one-time setup).

-- Create buckets for different projects/purposes
+- Create buckets for different projects or purposes.

-- Upload objects using your preferred tools
+- Upload objects using your preferred tools.

 Bucket security

-- Bucket policies: Optional fine-grained control per bucket
+- Bucket policies: Optional fine-grained control per bucket.